 Chaired ArtQuest Arts Festival for six+ years

 … an annual arts event encouraging interaction between artists and the general public, free to the public and artists alike.
-AQ provided tents, tables and staging for visual and performing artists to showcase their skills.
+AQ provided free tents and display system for visual artists to showcase their work.
+Real, original fine art and fine craft only.
 Young artists were encouraged to try their hand at different venues of visual art under the direction of professional artisans.

 Phone: 443-502-2958 / 443-643-6348